bung87/amysql/README.md

 ## History

-When I starting this project, I have `wiml/nim-asyncmysql` and `asyncmysql` for inspiration, the initial goal is provide basic asynchronous apis compare to Nim std library `db_mysql`'s synchronous apis, `asyncmysql` provide mutiple results feature by design, he map mysql protocol flags to exact to c types, `wiml/nim-asyncmysql` map flags to enum type and the project design is very obvious to me, so I choose base on `wiml/nim-asyncmysql`.
+When I starting this project, I have `wiml/nim-asyncmysql` and `asyncmysql` for inspiration, the initial goal is provide basic asynchronous apis compare to Nim std library `db_mysql`'s synchronous apis, `asyncmysql` provide mutiple results feature and callback style apis by design, he map mysql protocol flags to exact to c types, `wiml/nim-asyncmysql` provide asynchronous apis and map flags to enum type and the project design is very obvious to me, so I choose base on `wiml/nim-asyncmysql`.

 When this project ready to use, it provide single statement and single results, I starting considering provide compression api, at that time data recevie as string and passing around procs, I starting store data to `seq[char]` as I dont want decompress data and passing around procs, and it also help me move next step, implements multiple results feature.
 Compare to `asyncmysql` ,`asyncmysql` use a constant size array buffer to store data, I may change as it so in the future.